theyak/contextmenu/README.md

 ### Usage

-All context menus are made with a *menu object*, which defines the menu.
+All context menus are made with a simple JavaScript object, which I will call a *menu object*, which defines the menu.
 The *menu object* contains properties which represent each menu item.

 Each property may be as simple as a key : function() pair.
-The is used for the menu item label, and the function is called when the item is selected.
+The key is used for the menu item label, and the function is called when the item is selected.

 ```javascript